All Episodes

 What started, which is crazy, what started me going to these meetings is I found out that they were actually trying to pass a policy that was going along with the Human Rights Act that say your daughter is in the bathroom and a boy walks in and she feels uncomfortable.

-Oh, there goes one of my sons, and she goes and complains, right?
+Oh, there goes one of my sons.

-And she goes and says, Hey, listen, I feel uncomfortable.
+And she goes and says, hey, listen, I feel uncomfortable.

 This doesn't make me feel right.

-Your daughter gets suspended for 10 days, not the boy walking in the bathroom.
+Your daughter gets suspended for 10 days.

 So that's what started all this.

-And we had, and I've been going to these meetings for over a year, and for most of them, I'm not gonna lie, it's only been about me and one other person.
+And we have, and I've been going to these meetings for over a year.

 No, that was the very first meeting.

-That it sounded like there was only war there.
+It sounded like there was only one.

-So that was one of the meetings where so that, like I said, that was the meeting that initially got us to go.
+So that was one of the meetings where, so that, like I said, that was the meeting that initially got us to go.

-And that we had a good crowd, that one, because I'm pretty good at getting people to show up to events and stuff like that, because I've been doing this for quite some time.
+And that we had a good crowd that one because I'm pretty good at getting people to show up to events and stuff like that because I've been doing this for quite some time.

-And that very first meeting, we had a good audience, and that was the first time that school board has ever dealt with that many people in one meeting.
+And that was the first time that school board has ever dealt with that many people in one meeting.

-So Miss Muffy got up there, and the reason why he actually got arrested was because he started reading a speech that so people from all over town drove.
+And the reason why he actually got arrested was because he started reading a speech that people from all over town drove.

 And the reason how we knew that Miss Muffy allowed people to speak from out of town is because we've watched prior meetings.